 Dividends are actual income (Passive Income)

-No doubt capital gains via price appreciation of stock are good.
+No doubt capital gains via price appreciation of a stock are good.
 However, you need to sell the stock to realize the gain.
 With dividends you get a part in the profits of the company without selling the stock.
 You can choose to reinvest it again to get more dividends next year.
+Over long term, you will see your dividends compound and you would see yourself living off dividend income alone.
+Again mind you this can easily take from 10-25 years depending on how much you invest every year.
+Nothing in life is easy and dividend investing needs time and effort on your side, but its definitely possible.
+I know a few people already living off dividends in retirement.

 Dividends force executives to be more sensible